velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 David's analysis is hard to fault.
 The literal story is unclear; the narrative provided by a portfolio is unnecessarily hidden an extra page deep for no particular reason; the abstract home page design provides little of value, especially as most users won't know (or care) about the randomised properties of the central graphic.

 The point about an "up-to-date LinkedIn" bears further examination.
-As noted by Drew earlier, [ref] a brand is not just a visual identity but "an attitude, enforced through a series of interactions a person has with any one organization".
+As noted earlier, a brand is not just a visual identity but "an attitude, enforced through a series of interactions a person has with any one organization" (Drew, 2002, p.4).
 For our purposes, this will have to include points of contact such as LinkedIn and Twitter, as well as a personal blog, all of which currently have somewhat disparate visual and editorial styles. [refs to importance of Twitter?]

+At the time of writing,

 ###Blogging